-Lap belt for middle of rear seat:
+Lap belt for center seating position of the rear seat

 Pull belt with latch plate (1) over lap so that the belt is positioned as low on your hips as possible.
 Push latch plate (1) into buckle (2) until it clicks.
 Do not twist the belt but keep it tight.
 For safety reasons, avoid adjusting the seat into positions which could affect the correct seat belt position.

 To shorten the belt: With the latch plate engaged, pull the loose end of the belt.

-To lengthen the belt: With the belt unfastened, turn the latch plate so that it is a little more than 90° to the belt, then extend the belt.
+To lengthen the belt: With the belt unfastened, turn the latch plate so that it is a little more than 90° perpendicular to the belt, then extend the belt.
 Fasten the belt and shorten as stated above.

-To disengage the belt, push red button (3) in buckle.
+To disengage the belt, push red button (3) in the buckle.